 You might want to have a discussion with your significant other about expectations around caring for your babies.
 Best to do it before the babies arrive while you are not seriously tired and emotional.

-Caring for two babies is tough and will take the two of you to pull together to ensure that everyone’s needs are met – babies, mum’s and dad’s.
+Caring for two babies is tough and will take the two of you to pull together to ensure that everyone’s needs are met – babies, mom’s and dads.
 Dad can often feel completely superfluous, especially if you are breastfeeding, so to avoid hurt feelings, a conversation about roles before your cherubs arrive will go a long way.

-If you have other children, make sure your care plan for them is organised and that Grandma/Aunty/Friend has all the information they will need if they need to drop everything once the time comes.
-You wont want the extra stress of worrying about your older babies while you are rushing to the hospital to have your new ones.
+If you have other children, make sure your care plan for them is organized and that Grandma/Aunty/Friend has all the information they will need if they need to drop everything once the time comes.
+You won’t want the extra stress of worrying about your older babies while you are rushing to the hospital to have your new ones.

 If you have come this far, awesome!
-A large majority of twins will have been delivered by 36 weeks, but if you have dichorinonic twins and they are doing well, they still may be cooking!
-Rest, rest and more rest is on the cards.
+A large majority of twins will have been delivered by 36 weeks, but if you have dichorionic twins and they are doing well, they still may be cooking!
+Rest, rest, and more rest is on the cards for you mama.

-Regular visits with your Obstetrician and the overwhelming desire to see your twins born take up a lot of your time now.
-Your babies will continue to store body fat, won’t be able to move around a lot and consequently your tummy will be enormous!
+Regular visits with your Obstetrician and the overwhelming desire to see your twins born takes up a lot of your time now.
+Your babies will continue to store body fat, won’t be able to move around a lot and consequently, your tummy will be enormous!

-As Mama you’ll have plenty of sleepless nights, aches and pains, heartburn and toilet trips.
-Look out for labour signs of spotting, leaking amniotic fluid, contraction pains and changes in your vaginal discharges.
+As Mama, you’ll have plenty of sleepless nights, aches and pains, heartburn, and toilet trips.
+Look out for labor signs of spotting, leaking amniotic fluid, contraction pains, and changes in your vaginal discharges.